SOMHOLUK/vpc-network-bastion/README.md

 ### Edited the subnet settings of both PublicSubnet A and PublicSubnetB by selecting, `enable auto-assign public Ipv4 address`.

+### Enabled auto-assign public IPv4 addresses for PublicSubnetA and PublicSubnetB so instances in PublicSubnetA and PublicSubnetB get a public IP automatically.

 <br>

 ![pic 10](images/10-enable-auto-assign-subnet.png)